app-generator/design-ecommerce/README.md

 ## How To Customize

-> ✅ `Step 1`: Open & Edit `assets\scss\variables.scss`.
+> ✅ `Step 1`: Open & Edit `src/assets/scss/variables.scss`.
 This file allows to set the primary and seconday colors of the website

 ```sass
 /*